toddcf/code-snippets/google/google-adwords/adwords-fundamentals.md

 # AdWords Fundamentals

-[Test on: Dad's calendar, my books, Piel Canela, Proofreader (book and cloud)]
+[Test on: Dad's calendar, my books (am I allowed to use Amazon Associates links??), Piel Canela, Proofreader (book and cloud).]

 Ads should be clear, relevant, and include a link to your website.